Frequently Asked Questions

 There are essentially two types of immigration representatives offering their services to clients: Lawyers and Consultants

 Consultants are immigration representatives who are not lawyers.
-They are often referred to as paralegals, law officers and, immigration specialists.
+They are often referred to as paralegals and law officers.
 Some consultants are former immigration officers who have left the government to work in the private sector.
 Immigration consultants are now regulated by the Canadian Society of Immigration Consultants Society (CSIC).The Society is responsible for regulating the activities of immigration consultants who are members and who provide immigration advice for a fee.

 The Society grants memberships to only those individuals who have demonstrated their knowledge and ability to advise, consult and represent people who wish to seek Canadian immigration, have passed the Society’s Knowledge and Ethics Test and have demonstrated their good character.